 At first glance, this fence is pretty basic.
 A nice, solid stained black with wide boards that don’t totally obstruct the view beyond it.
 But if you look closely, you can see the addition of thin chicken wire.
 This is a great idea if you want a modern, stylish fence but still have to either keep your small pets in or small critters out.
 Genius and super easy.

 So, you could have a great fence that outlines the perimeter of your home or garden and offer accessibility with a simple swinging gate.
 Or you could take it one step further and add a cool garden door like this.
-The simple wooden frame holds a screen so the door doesn’t obstruct anything, just adds to the beauty of your home.
+The simple wooden frame holds a screen so the door doesn’t obstruct anything, a suggestion by Jean W. from BlazeReviews.

 This simple garden fence is short and easily constructed with a few lengths of lumber.
 But the feature to look at is the playful use of color.
 If you want to add some character to your garden with minimal effort, then pick 2-3 of your favorite bright colors and have fun painting the fence.